Tesla posts record profit, won't produce new models in 2022

 It also said Musk was awarded $245 million in the fourth quarter because he reached some operational milestones in his compensation package.

 The company said it was able to drive cost reductions in the final quarter of the year, as well as grow vehicle sales.
-But Chief Financial Officer Zachary Kirkhorn cautioned that starting up the Austin and Berlin factories, plus pressure from commodity price increases and supply chain costs, will add to Tesla’s costs this year.
+But it faced rising raw-material, commodity and logistics costs as well as increased warranty and recall expenses.

 Tesla’s shares initially tumbled in extended trading after the earnings were announced but then recovered and were down less than 1%.
 The stock closed Wednesday up 2% to $937.41.